danielkaczmarczyk/dk-cs-notes/README.md

 - [x] (book) [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS), by [getify](https://github.com/getify) books 1-6.
 Absolutely an amazing piece of work on JS.
 Highly recommend.
 - [x] (book) [C.O.D.E](https://en.wikipedia.org/wiki/Code:_The_Hidden_Language_of_Computer_Hardware_and_Software) by [Charles Petzold](https://www.charlespetzold.com/).
 Stunning book on the nature of computers, clear explanations, great storytelling.
 - [x] (book/video course) [Learn C the Hard Way](https://shop.learncodethehardway.org) by [Zed Shaw](https://twitter.com/lzsthw).
 I've learned a lot about modern C programming from Zed, but more importantly, good habits.
 The learning methodology really stuck with me and pays dividends on all learning since.
+I highly recommend it even just for that reason.
 - [x] (mooc + book) [Learning How To Learn](https://www.coursera.org/learn/learning-how-to-learn) and [A Mind for Numbers](https://barbaraoakley.com/books/a-mind-for-numbers/) by [Barbara Oakley](https://barbaraoakley.com/).
 Transforming course and a book.
 Understanding the neuroscience behind learning has helped me treat a lot of imposter syndrome and made my learning more efficient.
 - [x] (book) [Effective C](https://nostarch.com/Effective_C).
 A thorough look at C - provided great commentary and supplimented a lot of knowledge in a very clear way.
 Recommend.
 - [x] (book) [The C Programming Language](https://en.wikipedia.org/wiki/The_C_Programming_Language).
-Absolute classic, great peek into the past, but I found myself not being the target audience.
+Absolute classic, great peek into the 'past', but I found myself not being the target audience.
 Only used it correctly after Zed Shaw's resources and reading Effective C. Still a valuable read.
 - [x] (book) [Good Math](https://www.amazon.com/Good-Math-Computation-Pragmatic-Programmers/dp/1937785335).
 I've been shying away from maths most of my life, and this book is one of the reasons I've turned around to the beauty of Mathematics.
 - [x] (mooc) [Information Representation in Computer Systems](https://www.educative.io/courses/information-representation-computer-systems).
 Sounded great, but ended up being very superficial and kinda put together in a rush.
 One of many resources from educative that I tried and wasn't happy with.
 Their content is a hit or miss, still, the coding interview prep resources are quite decent, and I can see the resources quality grow over a few months since I started my subscription so don't write them off just yet.
 - [x] (book) [Practical Algorithms](https://bradfieldcs.com/algos/)